akhilayyagari/RTL/readme_2.md

 #### 3. Global Memory
    Global memory is accessed by the kernel through AXI4 master interfaces.
 Each AXI4 interface operates independently of each other.
 Each AXI4 interface can be connected to one or more memory controllers to off-chip memory such as DDR4.
 Global memory is primarily used to pass large data sets to and from the kernel from the host.
 It can also be used to pass data between kernels.

-Please refer to ug1023 Page 91 for more information
+Please refer to ug1023 for more information

 #### 4. Summary
 This page gives a summary of the VLNV, software function prototype and hardware control registers created from options selected in the previous pages.
 The function prototype conveys what a kernel call would like if it was a C function.
 See the host code generated example of how to set the kernel arguments for the kernel call.
 The register map shows the relationship between host software ID, argument name, hardware register offset, type, and associated interface.
 Review this page to for correctness before proceeding to generating the kernel.